orx/orx/README.md

 From the download page you'll find precompiled binaries for Windows (x86), Linux (x86/x86-64), MacOS X (ppc/x86/x86-64), iOS and Android, using the dynamic embedded versions only.
-If you want to use the non-embedded versions (to use with your own plugins) or the static ones, you'll need to compile orx yourself from the source.
+If you want to use the non-embedded versions (to use with your own plugins), you'll need to compile orx yourself from the source.
 Everything compiles out-of-the-box for the hardware platforms cited above.

 The embedded versions currently use: